 1. ‘What don’t you like about your current job?’

 Assuming that you are still employed by the company that are you are looking to leave, hiring managers are likely to ask this ridiculous question.
-Like you would actually tell them that your boss is a sexist a**hole and you want to get out of there ASAP!
-Employers are trying to catch you out here to see if you would speak negatively about your employer because if you can talk sh*t about them, it’s likely that you’ll do the same with any organisation.
+Like you would actually tell them that your boss is sexist and you want to get out of there ASAP!
+Employers are trying to catch you out here to see if you would speak negatively about your employer, because if you can talk about them, it’s likely that you’ll do the same with any organization.

 2. ‘What do you dread about your work?’

 Who are we kidding?
-There’s something that everyone dreads about work, whether it’s the early morning rise, micromanaging boss, irritating colleague or the office politics.
-Yet, now isn’t the time to delve into your deepest and darkest thoughts with a potential employer.
-Hiring managers throw this curve-ball your way to see if you are indeed an honest person.
+There’s something that everyone dreads about work, whether it’s the early morning rise, a micromanaging boss, an irritating colleague or office politics.
+Yet now isn’t the time to delve into your deepest and darkest thoughts with a potential employer.
+Hiring managers throw this curveball your way to see if you are indeed an honest person.

-The best way to answer this question is to choose something that bothered you but also show what steps you took to overcome that feeling of dread and how you have turned it into a positive.
-You could say something like “I used to dread our hour long (sometimes two) staff meetings that would keep me away from getting work done at my desk.
-I’ve learnt to get involved and make short and quick statements within the meeting and have noticed that others have started to follow suit.
+The best way to answer this question is to choose something that bothered you, but also to show what steps you took to overcome that feeling of dread and how you have turned it into a positive.
+You could say something like, “I used to dread our hour-long staff meetings that would keep me away from getting work done at my desk.
+I’ve learned to get involved and make short and quick statements within the meeting and have noticed that others have started to follow suit.
 It’s actually turned into a really productive meeting, with team-members bouncing ideas off each other.
-Even though people can occasionally be long-winded, I’ve discovered that I can glean valuable information about what’s going on in the rest of the company.”
+Even though people can occasionally be long-winded, I’ve discovered that I can gain valuable information about what’s going on in the rest of the company.”